SwarajMohite/DM-ML/README.md

-# DM-ML
+## DM-ML
-The Repository consist of all practical of Data Mining, also some new programs which i have tried
+The Repository consist of programs - of Data Science - Machine Learning , which done by me during learning